 a) the budget constraints facing the Union, and the importance of ensuring that ITU's work on the use of the languages of the Union on an equal footing is considered in conjunction with the budget so as to achieve an efficient allocation of expenses;

-b) that Decision 5 (Rev. Dubai, 2018) stipulates in decides 1.2 that expenses on interpretation, translation and text processing in respect of the official languages of the Union shall not exceed CHF 85 million for the years 2020-2023,
+b) that Decision 5 (Rev. Bucharest, 2022) of the Plenipotentiary Conference stipulates that expenses on interpretation, translation and text processing in respect of all the official languages of the Union for the years 2024-2027 shall not exceed the figure specified in the appropriate part of decides;

+c) that Council Resolution 1386 resolved that ITU CCT should include the Coordination Committee for Vocabulary (CCV) in the Radiocommunication Sector and the Standardization Committee for Vocabulary (SCV) in the Telecommunication Standardization Sector, functioning in accordance with the relevant Resolutions of the Radiocommunication Assembly (RA) and the World Telecommunication Standardization Assembly (WTSA), and representatives of the Telecommunication Development Sector, in close collaboration with the secretariat,

 resolves

-to continue to take all necessary measures to ensure use of the six official languages of the Union on an equal footing and to provide interpretation and the translation of ITU documentation, although some work in ITU (for example working parties, regional conferences) might not require the use of all six languages,
+1 to continue to take all necessary measures to ensure use of the six official languages of the Union on an equal footing and to provide interpretation and the translation of ITU documentation, although some work in ITU (for example working parties, regional conferences) might not require the use of all official languages;

+2 that ITU CCT, which is composed of experts who are proficient in different official languages and who are designated by the interested membership, the study groups of the Sectors and the General Secretariat of ITU, shall be responsible for coordinating ITU terminology work and for developing and supporting the vocabulary of telecommunications and information and communication technology (ICT);

+3 that ITU CCT, in close collaboration with the language sections of the General Secretariat, shall examine proposals submitted by the study groups and working groups of the Council in English, and approve translations in the other official languages, if necessary;

+4 that when selecting terms and preparing definitions, study groups, and after them ITU CCT, shall take into account the established use of terms and existing definitions in ITU, in particular those already included in the online database of terms and definitions of ITU.
+In cases where several terms are proposed with analogous definitions or concepts, a single term and definition should be selected that will be acceptable for all study groups concerned;

+5 that ITU CCT should cooperate with regional/national standards development organizations (SDOs) in countries that use the official languages of ITU to improve the translation of new terminologies into those languages,

 instructs the Secretary-General, in close collaboration with the Directors of the Bureaux